-The Xbox Series X is going to be the next iteration of Microsoft’s console gaming experience, and we know a lot more about the business model, specs, and other areas of the machine now that it has officially been shown.
+The Xbox Series X is going to be the next iteration of Microsoft’s console gaming experience and we know a lot more about the business model, specs, and other areas of the machine now that it’s officially been shown.

 Just going off of the name and how the new Xbox looks, it appears Microsoft is leaning into the PC aesthetic and business model with the console set to have multiple different variations available for purchase.

-But even excluding the different models, Series X is set to be the most powerful Xbox yet.
-If Project Lockhart is real, then it will still be more powerful than even the Xbox One X, which is currently the most powerful console on the market.
+But even excluding the different models, the Series X is set to be the most powerful Xbox yet.
+If Project Lockhart is real, then it’ll still be more powerful than even the Xbox One X, which is the most powerful console on the market right now.